 By Paul M. Dake, M.D.

 A: As more and more people have died of opiate overdoses across the United States, the CDC (Centers for Disease Control) and DEA (Drug Enforcement Administration) have been studying the factors that these individuals have in common, in hopes of stopping this epidemic.
-They have learned that taking the two medications you mention, together, was a factor in nearly 80% of these deaths in the last 6 years.
+It often requires the help of professional drug treatment programs like https://www.recoverydelivered.com/ to overcome this type of addiction.

 This knowledge is being conveyed to primary care providers (doctors, nurse practitioners, and physician assistants) on the “front lines”, who are prescribing most of these medications, by publishing study results in medical journals and sponsoring webinars, in which providers log into a conference presentation over the internet.